crawlzone/crawlzone/README.md

 # Overview

 Crawlzone is a fast asynchronous internet crawling framework aiming to provide open source web scraping and testing solution.
 It can be used for a wide range of purposes, from extracting and indexing structured data to monitoring and automated testing.
+Available for PHP 7.1, 7.2, 7.3.

+## Installation

+`composer require crawlzone/crawlzone`

 ## Key Features